-The summoning of emergency services is via the School Secretary and Executive Headteacher.
+The summoning of emergency services is via the Office Administrator and the Executive Head Teacher.
 In the event of a major disaster the Crisis Management Team must be alerted.

 8. Fire Procedures (also see the Fire Safety Policy)

 The signal for evacuation will be the continuous ringing of the fire bell.
 Always evacuate the school if the fire alarm sounds - assume every alarm could be for real.
 Never re-enter the building while the alarm is still sounding or before a senior member of staff has confirmed it is safe to do so.